 Violet gave a laugh as they made their way over to the bar, sliding into a vacated seat as Roxanne took the other.

-“I’m not denying that he’s not nice to look at, I’m just saying that I’m not interested.
-Plus you told me to not even go there if I remember rightly?”
+“I’m not denying that he’s not nice to look at," Roxanne admitted to her.
+"I’m just saying that I’m not interested.
+Plus, you told me to not even go there if I remember?”

 “You shouldn’t go near him, but that doesn’t mean we can’t look at him.
-There are some fine men playing Quidditch at the moment, we are some very lucky girls.”
+There are some fine men playing Quidditch at the moment, we are some lucky girls.”

-“I think that’s a requirement of being at this meeting.”
-Roxanne said with a laugh.
+“I think that’s a rule of being at this meeting,” Roxanne said with a laugh.